MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_01-Manage_Entra_ID_Identities.md

 1. Return to the **Entra ID** page by pressing back in the browser or selecting the option in the breadcrumb menu.

 1. Select **Licenses**.
-From here you can purchase a license, manage the licenses you have, and assign licenses to users and groups.
+From here you can view licenses.
 Select **Licensed features** to see what is available.

+**Note:** Starting September 1st 2024, the Microsoft Entra ID Admin Center and the Microsoft Azure portal no longer support the assignment of licenses through their user interfaces.
+To manage license assignments for users and groups, administrators are required to use the Microsoft 365 Admin Center.

 ### Create a new user